hibernate/hibernate-reactive/README.md

 `javax.persistence`, and/or the Hibernate mapping annotations in `org.hibernate.annotations`.

-Most mapping annotations are already supported in Hibernate RX.
+Most mapping annotations are already supported in Hibernate Reactive.
 The annotations which are not yet supported are listed in _Limitations_, below.

 ### Configuration